+What methods are used to communicate curriculum, successes, concerns, etc.?
 If you have any questions or concerns about your child please contact me.
-I can be reached via email at rdraper@pps.net.
+I can be reached via email at bhalberg@pps.net.
+I can also be reached via PPS remind.

-Once we return to in-person learning, you may also call and leave a message at 503-916-5140.
+Once we return to in-person learning, you may also call and leave a message at 503-916-5140, extension 84438.
 I will endeavor to reply to your message as soon as possible.
 Please note that the instructor is not able to access this voicemail during distance learning.